grantnorwood/tap-prettify/README.md

 ![Screenshot](http://labs.toolness.com/tap-prettify-2.png)

-To use it, simply `npm install tap-prettify` and then use the `tap-prettify` executable instead of `tap` to run your tests.
+To use it, simply `npm install --save-dev tap-prettify` and then use the `tap-prettify` executable instead of `tap` to run your tests.

 Here's the help documentation for `tap-prettify`: